-The benefit of using this system is that it moves away from the terms generally used "safe" or "unsafe", and instead quantifies the risk of significant harm from potential tree failure in a way that allows Curo to balance safety with acceptable levels of risk.
+The benefit of implementing this approach is that it moves away from the generally used terms "safe" or "unsafe".
+Instead, it measures the risk of significant harm from possible tree failure in a way that allows Curo to retain a proportionate approach toward risk management balanced against the vast benefits trees continue to provide both for us and for wildlife populations across on our estate.